ScriptBasic/WinPBX/docs/File Procedures.md

 #### Return value

-If the function succeeds, it returns S_OK.
+If the function succeeds, it returns S_OK (0).
 Otherwise, it returns an HRESULT error code.

 #### Remarks